-The City of Overland would need to participate in approving DB4 if it is included in the recommended plan.
+The City of Overland would need to participate in implementation of DB4.
 The DB4 site is currently under an agreement with the Department of the Interior (DOI) for public park or public recreational purposes.
-Coordination with DOI and the city is currently underway and is not finalized.
+Coordination with DOI and the city is currently underway and is not finalized, though several paths to resolution have been identified.
 At the November 8, 2021 City Council meeting, the Council passed a motion to continue exploration of the conversion of a portion of Woodson Road Park to DB4 as a part of this GRR.
-The consequence of non-participation from the City of Overland if DB4 is identified as a component of the NED plan is that DB4 would have to be removed from the plan and an alternative with the next highest annual net benefits used.
-Fortunately, there are other alternatives that also have positive annual net benefits, and the federal interest in the project would remain established.